The Tiny House Kit

 Hybrid (Upgrade)

 The hybrid inverter is a more expensive unit.
-It combines the 3 components in one, and this allows you to connect an auto-start generator that will kick in when your batteries hit a specified percentage.
+It combines the 3 components in one, and this allows you to connect a generator that will kick in when your batteries hit a specified percentage.
 However, it lacks a 3-pin outlet and must be wired into a switchboard, so an electrician is required, resulting in a higher installation cost.
 A hybrid unit is required for Lithium batteries.

 more info